cds-snc/docs/rfcs/0001-working-in-the-open.md

 We encourage our team members to work in the language of their choice, and to ensure that they respond to community members in the language of their choosing.
-High level items such as roadmaps, product features, and documentation should be available in both languages.
+High level items such as road maps, product features, and documentation should be available in both languages.
 If you notice areas that are not, feel free to raise them with us and we will do our best to resolve the issue as quickly as possible.